validatedpatterns/docs/devsecops/index.md

 ## Background

-With this Pattern, we demonstrate a horizontal solution for multi-cluster DevSecOps use cases.
+With this Pattern, we demonstrate a horizontal solution for multicluster DevSecOps use cases.

 It is derived from the multi-cloud GitOps pattern with added products to provide a complete DevSecOps workflow.
 This includes CI/CD pipelines with security gates; image scanning, signing and storage in a secure registry; deployment to secured clusters that provide advanced security monitoring and alerting.